 Sweets

-Gul Poli is another sweet flatbread that is consumed as a sweet or a snack.
-Puran Poli typically made during Holi is a sweet lentil stuffed flatbread.
+Gul Poli is another sweet flatbread that is consumed as a sweet or snack.
+Puran Poli typically made during Holi is a sweet lentil-stuffed flatbread.
 A delicious and healthy preparation is generally served with Katachi Amti.

 This is just day to day, then you have special occasions and festive food.
 Special wedding food etc. There is a lot to write and I can go on and on, but I guess I need to stop here.